char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 After creating your own server, you need to build channels based on specific needs.

-### 4. Click to add channel
+1. Add a channel

-Click the dropdown arrow next to your Server name
+Click the dropdown arrow next to your Server name.

 ![img_5.png](pictures/img_5.png){ width="300" }